bahmutov/ban-sensitive-files/README.md

 }
 ```

+## Use as a module

-* You can use the checker from another module
+You can use the checker from another module

 ```js
 var isBanned = require('ban-sensitive-files');